-- Make sure your doctor knows if you are also using rifampin (Rifadin®, Rimactane®), a blood thinner (such as heparin, warfarin, or Coumadin®), or pain or arthritis medicines that are also called NSAIDs (such as aspirin, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Motrin®, Relafen®, or Voltaren®).
+- Make sure your doctor knows if you are also using dronedarone (Multaq®), ketoconazole (Nizoral®), rifampin (Rifadin®, Rimactane®), a blood thinner (such as clopidogrel, heparin, prasugrel, warfarin, Coumadin®, Effient®, Jantoven®, Plavix®), or an NSAID pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®).

 Warnings While Using This Medicine

-- You may bleed and bruise more easily while you are using this medicine.
-Be extra careful to avoid injuries.
+- You might bleed and bruise more easily while you are using this medicine.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
-Gently brush and floss your teeth.
-Be careful when using sharp objects, including razors and fingernail clippers.
-Avoid picking your nose.
-If you need to blow your nose, blow it gently.
+Brush and floss your teeth gently.
+Be careful when you use sharp objects, including razors and fingernail clippers.
+Blow your nose gently, and do not pick your nose.

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 You may need to stop using this medicine several days before having surgery or medical tests.